virangp21/virangp21/README.md

 Technology leader with 12+ years of experience in creating innovative products and solutions and 3.5 years leading and managing development teams.

-I’m currently working on building intelligent automation solutions that creates time for end users and improves business agility.
+I’m currently working on building microservices based application using actor systems.

 That sounds like....